Out and about in Tuscany from your holiday cottage

 Montereggiano is more of a city with a harbour and even out of season it is thriving with activity.
 I was last there in December and there were loads of locals milling around.
 It’s got a great atmosphere to it.

-There’s lots of shops, bars and restaurants, as well as the hustle and bustle of a fishing port.
+There are lots of shops, bars and restaurants, as well as the hustle and bustle of a fishing port.

 And you won’t get fish much fresher than this.
 Straight from the boat to the market stall in less than five feet!